Brooklyn, Illinois: Archeological and historic research

 In 2007, residents founded the Historical Society Of Brooklyn, Illinois.
 The historical society, together with the ISAS' Drs.
 Joseph Galloy, Thomas Emerson and Miranda Yancey; Dr. Chris Fennell of the University of Illinois, and the Illinois State Museum, is working to preserve the history of Brooklyn.

 ISAS also helped the historical society to review documents to locate "Mother" Priscilla Baltimore's unmarked grave at Bellefontaine Cemetery in St. Louis.
 In September 2010, the Brooklyn Historical Society installed a gravestone in her honor at the cemetery.
 In addition, ISAS will assist the village in surveying the Brooklyn cemetery to detect gravesites and try to document the history.

 Surveys in 2008 revealed that "the archaeological record of Brooklyn lies intact beneath the extensive open spaces of current-day residential parcels."
 In the summer of 2009, an archaeological field study began to excavate Mother Priscilla Baltimore's freedom village.
 The results of this collaborative project are expected to yield material that will aid the town in gaining designation for an historic district to be listed on the National Register of Historic Places.
+In 2023, Landmarks Illinois added Brooklyn to 2023's list of Most Endangered Historic Places in Illinois, listing among its threats Brooklyn's decline in population and economy, high unemployment and low tax base, its lack of recognition for its history, and its sale of parcels to railroads that separate the community from the riverbank.

 The Historical Society of Brooklyn and its collaborators are seeking national designation for three particularly significant sites: the late prehistoric Janey B. Goode archaeological site, identified as 11S1232; Brooklyn's historic cemetery, identified as 11S1233; and Quinn Chapel A.M.E.
 Church.
 Built in 1836, Quinn Chapel African Methodist Episcopal Church was the first of that newly formed, independent black denomination to be built west of the Appalachian Mountains, as well as the first in Illinois.
 The AME Church was founded as a denomination by free blacks in Philadelphia and its region in 1816.